What are green bonds and how do they work?

 Do green bonds offer a yield premium or discount?

-Green bonds often trade at a small yield discount (known as the "greenium") relative to conventional bonds from the same issuer — meaning investors accept slightly lower returns in exchange for the green label.
-The greenium has been consistently observed in EU sovereign green bonds, where it has ranged from 2 to 8 basis points.
+Green bonds can trade at a small yield discount known as a "greenium" relative to conventional bonds from the same issuer, meaning investors accept slightly lower yield in exchange for the green label.
+The size of any greenium changes by market, issuer, maturity, demand and liquidity.

-For investors, this means green bonds are often marginally more expensive to buy (lower yield for the same credit risk) than conventional bonds.
-The trade-off is access to an instrument with clear environmental impact reporting and, for institutional investors, alignment with sustainability mandates.
+For investors, this means green bonds can be marginally more expensive to buy than comparable conventional bonds.
+The trade-off is access to an instrument with environmental allocation reporting and, for institutional investors, alignment with sustainability mandates.

 Greenwashing risk in green bonds